Wrigley Field Restoration

 Situated at the corner of Clark and Addison streets adjacent to famed Wrigley Field, Hotel Zachary is a community gathering place that taps into the distinctive character of Chicago’s Lakeview neighborhood.
 The hotel name pays homage to famed Chicago architect, Zachary Taylor Davis, who designed Wrigley Field in 1914.

 The hotel’s design blends classic elements with a modern aesthetic.
 The seven story, 238,000-sf building includes retail space and local chef-driven restaurants featuring some of the city’s most well-known hospitality groups.
 Hickory Street Capital, a real estate development company owned by the Ricketts family, is responsible for the development.

-The project team for Hotel Zachary includes Walsh Construction, Stantec Architecture, Studio K Architects and numerous sub consultants.
+The project team for Hotel Zachary included Walsh Construction, Stantec Architecture, Studio K Architects, and numerous sub consultants.

-As Owner's Representative for the Chicago Cubs, CAA ICON is providing the full scope of services for Project Management.
+As Owner's Representative for the Chicago Cubs, CAA ICON provided the full scope of services for Project Management:

 - Plan and Organize

 - Program and Strategize